jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 To quickly get started developing in Java, you fork a sample project named WordCounter.
 WordCounter uses Jazz&trade; source control management (SCM) and contains a manifest for deploying to Bluemix.
 You can load the project directly in the Rational Team Concert client for Eclipse.
 To explore the project before you fork it,  [see the WordCounter project page](https://hub.jazz.net/project/pskhadke/WordCounter/overview).

-Bluemix DevOps Services also supports Git projects.
+DevOps Services also supports Git projects.
 For more information, [see Getting Started with Bluemix and Bluemix DevOps Services using Java](/tutorials/jazzeditorjava).

-On the WordCounter project overview page, click **FORK PROJECT**.
+On the WordCounter project Overview page, click **FORK PROJECT**.
 ![Click Fork Project](/tutorials/jazzrtc/images/click_fork_project.png "Click Fork Project")

 When you are prompted, enter a unique name for your project.
 Then, click **CREATE**.